h2non/pook/README.rst

 Versatile, expressive and hackable utility library for HTTP traffic mocking and expectations in `Python`_.

-``pook`` can intercept and mock traffic for most popular HTTP client implementations in Python ecosystem.
+``pook`` can intercept and mock out traffic in most popular HTTP client implementations in Python ecosystem.

-The API is highly hackable and simple to use, giving you the ability to support new HTTP clients and custom HTTP mock matchers very easily.

 pook was heavily inspired by `gock`_, its Go equivalent package.

-**Still beta**: report any issue you may experiment.
+**Still beta**: please, report any issue you may experiment.

 Features
 --------